 Tagaytay Hangout: People’s Park in the Sky

 Also known as the People’s Park, it sits atop Mount Sungay, aka Mount Gonzales, which at the height of 709 meters (2,326 ft) above sea level and the highest point in Cavite, offers a breathtaking view of the surrounding areas as far as 50 kilometers in a clear day, including the view of Taal Lake and the famous Taal Volcano.
 It is also one of Tagaytay’s most visited landmark next to Picnic Grove.

 At the top is an unfinished and seemingly abandoned mansion commissioned by former First Lady Imelda Marcos in the 1980s.
-It is said that the construction was rushed to accommodate US President Ronald Reagan who announced his planned visit to the country, which was later, ummm, unfortunately cancelled.
+It is said that the construction was rushed to accommodate US President Ronald Reagan who announced his planned visit to the country, which was later, unfortunately, cancelled.

 Mount Sungay was named because of its former distinctive peak which resembled horns (“sungay” means “horn” in Tagalog) and was used as a navigational aid by sailing ships.
 The peak was destroyed and flattened to accommodate the mansion.